 - Financial advisors recommend having a diversified portfolio to minimize risk in your investments.
 Investing in a variety of assets allows you to benefit, no matter which sector of the market is performing the best.
 Our asset allocation calculator provides guidance on which asset classes to invest in based on your answers to a few, simple questions.

-- It is important to choose the right advisor who understands your investing needs.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- Investing on your own can be difficult, but a financial advisor can help with this.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/VioletaStoimenova, ©iStock.com/LukaTDB, ©iStock.com/SDI Productions